1971 Asian Champion Club Tournament

 The 1971 Asian Champion Club Tournament was the fourth edition of the annual Asian club football competition hosted by Asian Football Confederation.
 Eight clubs from eight countries competed in the tournament, with Jardine Hong Kong withdrawing before the draw.
 The tournament was held in Bangkok, Thailand from 21 March to 2 April; it was originally scheduled to be held in Kuwait, but the AFC moved the tournament as Kuwaiti immigration laws would have seen the delegation of Israeli club Maccabi Tel Aviv refused entry into the country.

-The eight clubs were split in two groups of four and the group winners and the runners-up advanced to semifinals.
+The eight clubs were split in two groups of four, based on the results of a preliminary round, with the group winners and the runners-up advancing to the semifinals.

-The final was scratched and Maccabi Tel Aviv were awarded their second Asian title after Aliyat Al-Shorta (IRQ) refused to play them for political reasons.
-During the award ceremony, Aliyat Al-Shorta players waved the Palestinian flag around the field.
+The final was scratched and Maccabi Tel Aviv were awarded their second Asian title after Iraqi club Aliyat Al-Shorta refused to play them out of solidarity with Palestine while the AFC and Thai FA arranged a match between Maccabi and a Combined Bangkok team that was played in lieu of the final.